 Following the early exposure at Stieglitzs gallery in New York, the Metropolitan Museum of Art acquired work by Matisse; at the Museum of Modern Art, Matisses work has now been prominently featured for almost fifty years, and many other American museums have long since placed his work on permanent exhibition.
 Furthermore, there were many exhibitions of Matisse in this country during the 1950's and 1960's.
 As a result, generations of American artists and art students have had direct and intimate access to the art of Matisse, an art of particular appeal to American modernists and to American artists today, imbued as it is with light and spiritual breadth, while simultaneously addressing issues of reductive formalism.

-Still, there are times when artists find new importance in the work of the past.
-Though the significance of Matisse can’t be understated, there was a time in the 1980s during which his influence was revived.
-Experimentation with color and the non-representational and uncoordinated swathes that exemplify his style can be seen in a variety of work, from Mark Rothko to Roy Lichtenstein.
-In After Matisse, Tifanny Bell explores the story of his resurrection.
-Why did he has emerged so clearly and intentionally in the ‘80s?
+The significance of Matisse definitely cannot be understated, and there was a particular time in the 1980's during which his influence was revived.
+Experimentation with color and the non-representational, as well as the uncoordinated swathes that exemplify his style can be seen in a variety of work, from Mark Rothko to Roy Lichtenstein.
+After Matisse explores the story of his resurrection.
+Why did Matisse emerge so clearly and intentionally in the 1980's?
 How did he emerge?
-What can this tell us about contemporary art in the ‘80s and Matisse himself?
-Rich with beautiful artwork and profound essays, this book will expand the knowledge of even the most erudite Matisse scholar.
+What can this tell us about contemporary art in the 1980's and of Matisse himself?
+Excerpt from catalogue introduction by Susan Sollins, 1986.